This Christmas, by spending less on ourselves and giving more, we can share hope with those in need.

 - The away part will be donated to Heart for Lebanon.

 - Fill in an envelope and put it in a bucket at the door, or fill it in at home and bring it or post it to the church office.

 100% of money donated will go to the charities listed on this page.
 It is possible to Gift Aid your donation when you give through each way, so please take advantage of this if you are able.

 Thank you so much for spending less and giving more this Christmas!

 Away: Heart for Lebanon

 Heart for Lebanon is a faith-based ministry that employs a holistic approach to unconditionally serving the marginalized, rejected and under-resourced people in Lebanon, including the increasing number of Syrian and Iraqi refugees.
 Heart for Lebanon build up relationships with families and care for orphans.
-They do this through two initiatives: Relief and Community Care and Children at Risk.

 We are supporting the work of Heart for Lebanon with displaced people from Syria.

 - £20 could give a child or their parent access to lifesaving health teaching

 - £155 could cover the cost of a winter pack for a family of six: blankets & mattresses, warm clothing, a heater and two rugs